 Alcohol and recreational or medicinal drugs are among the more common causes for dog deaths by poisoning each year.
-Do not assume that if a drug is safe for humans that it is safe for dogs!
+Do not assume that a drug is safe for dogs just because it’s safe for humans.

 Recreational and pharmaceutical drugs need to be kept out of your dog’s reach.
-And, over the counter medications, while perfectly safe for people, can be toxic to dogs due to their different digestive systems.
-Always consult with your vet before giving your pet over the counter medications designed for humans.
+Over-the-counter medications, while perfectly safe for people, can be toxic to dogs due to their different digestive systems.
+Always consult with your vet before giving your pet over-the-counter medications designed for humans.

 Coffee, Soda, Caffeine, and Chocolate

 Theobromine and caffeine are two compounds found in chocolate that affect the central nervous system and circulatory system in dogs.
-More sensitive than people to these compounds, even small amounts of chocolate and other foods high in caffeine can create stomach problems and even liver and kidney failure and death in our canine companions.
+Dogs are more sensitive than people to these compounds, and even small amounts of chocolate (or other foods high in caffeine) can create stomach problems, high blood sugar levels, liver failure, kidney failure, or death in our canine companions.

 Onions, Garlic, and Leeks

-Symptoms can appear days after ingestion and can include weakness and lethargy, rapid breathing or panting, high heart rate, pale color of soft mouth tissues, and reddish or brown urine.
+Symptoms can appear days after ingestion and include weakness, lethargy, rapid breathing (or panting), high heart rate, pale color of soft mouth tissues, and reddish or brown urine.

 Grapes, Currants, and Raisins

 Not all dogs are reactive to grapes and raisins.
-However, for a small minority of dogs grapes and raisins can be extremely toxic, even fatal, in even small doses.
+However, for a small minority of dogs grapes and raisins can be extremely toxic, even fatal in small doses on some occasions.
 Researchers don’t really understand why this reaction happens, only that a small number of dogs seem to have it.

 Even if you have fed a dog grapes safely in the past, don’t assume they are safe.
-And, since raisins are used in many baked goods, be sure to avoid keeping baked goods in reach of your pooch.
+Since raisins are used in many baked goods, be sure to avoid keeping baked goods in reach of your pooch.

 Not fully understood by scientists, macadamia nuts can cause a deadly reaction for some dogs.
 Please avoid giving your dog macadamia nuts.